EmilHvitfeldt/ISLR-tidymodels-labs/docs/09-support-vector-machines.md

   fit(y ~ ., data = sim_data2)
 ```

-and plotting reveals that the model was able o separate the two classes, even though they were non-linearly separated.
+and plotting reveals that the model was able to separate the two classes, even though they were non-linearly separated.

 ```r